Felt Shape Matching – An Easy and Fun Way to Learn Shapes in Chinese!

 How to make felt shapes:

-3. Use puffy paint to label each 1 set of shapes with Chinese name
+3. Use puffy paint to label each 1 set of shapes with the Chinese name.

-4. When paint is dry, child will naturally be curious about feeling (and thus learning!) the Chinese characters
+4. When the paint is dry, the child will naturally be curious about feeling (and thus learning!) the Chinese characters.

 If you try this activity, let us know!
-Leave a comment and don’t forget to tag a photo #ChalkAcademy on Instagram and Facebook.
+Please leave a comment below

 If you want to try other activities with puffy dimensional paint, you’ll love these easy and educational activities: